 What is SEER and HSPF?

-SEER is an efficiency rating for air conditioning systems, and the bigger the number, the cheaper it is to operate.
-The difference between 23.5 and 26 is not great however, and the efficiency differs depending on the model.
+SEER is an efficiency rating for air conditioning systems, and the higher the number, the cheaper it is to operate.
+The difference between 23.5 and 26 is not astounding however, and the efficiency differs depending on the model.
 On the other hand, HSPF is a different standard that stands for "heating seasonal performance factor" and is unique to heat pumps.
-It tells you how efficient the unit is at heating.
-Notice from these examples by looking at the SEER rating, air conditioners are almost equal, if not superior depending on the model you choose.
-The biggest difference between them is that heat pumps can also warm up your home while an AC only cools.
+It tells you how efficient the system is at heating.
+Notice from these examples by looking at the SEER rating, air conditioners are about equal, if not a little better depending on the model you choose.
+The greatest difference between them is that heat pumps can also heat your home while an AC only cools.

 Does climate matter for heat pumps?

 Heat pumps are most effective in warm climates with less severe winters, save for some integrated systems that use heat pumps as a backup, such as with a geothermal system.
-We recommend a consultation with a NATE certified HVAC tech who has experience in your region before getting your heart set on a heat pump.
-If the equipment just isn't right for your area, you could have unnecessarily high electric bills.
-Once the temperature sinks too low, it's difficult for the heat pump to draw heat out of the air and it may never reach the temperature set by your thermostat.
-This means you may start running your heat pump non-stop or switching on emergency heat 24/7 during cold snaps which drives your energy consumption way up.
+We encourage you to consult with a NATE certified HVAC technician who has experience in your area before settling on a heat pump.
+If the equipment just isn't right for your climate, you could have unnecessarily high electric bills.
+Once the temperature sinks too low, it's near impossible for the heat pump to draw heat out of the air and it may never warm your home to the temperature you set.
+This means you may end up running your heat pump non-stop or switching on emergency heat 24/7 during cold snaps which drives your energy consumption way up.

 How does a heat pump compare with a furnace?